sjpcp5/homework2/README.md

 # Unit 02 CSS and Bootstrap Homework: Responsive Portfolio
 In this activity, I am adding bootstrap components to my porfolio to ensure a responsive design for multiple platforms.

-## Short descriptions of what I did
+## Short Descriptions of Accomplished Work
 * Created the following pages: index.html, portfolio.html and contact.html.

-* Using Bootstrap, recreate your portfolio site with the following items:
+* Using Bootstrap, recreated my portfolio site with the following items:

 * A navbar